MohaZain/trivia_api/README.md

 ### Interductions

-This the second project from udacity FullStack nanodegree is website thets allow to create question with categories, and quezz your self with these Various questions,
+This the second project from udacity FullStack nanodegree, a website thet's give you the ablity to create questions with categories, and queiz your self with these Various questions.

 The main focus for the student is to complate the backend section,
 - Design complate [API](https://medium.com/swlh/the-flavours-of-apis-c13552799645)
-- Test diffrent senario with each Endpoing.
+- Test diffrent senario with each Endpoint.

-now for the rest of this Document, follow the each section to help you download the project also runnit in your local server to explore the website.
+now for the rest of this Document, follow each section to help you download the project also runnit in your local server to explore the website.

 Enjoye